Easy Homemade Recipes

 Mix well and ensure that the tomatoes and bocconcini and evenly coated with the vinaigrette.

-Hint: You don't need to use cherry tomatoes.
+You don't need to use cherry tomatoes.
 You can use regular sized tomatoes, just cut them to your preferred size.
+Choose firm, ripe tomatoes so they hold up without becoming mushy.

 Substitutions and Variations